maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 Open `MobileExample/SafeTodoExample.sln` solution in Visual Studio and restore nuget packages.

 **Note:**
-  We use the latest version of the MaidSafe.SafeApp package using NuGet package manager to use the SAFE API which connect and interact with the SAFE Network.
+  We use the latest version of the MaidSafe.SafeApp package using NuGet package manager to use the Safe API which connect and interact with the Safe Network.

 ## Using a Mock Network

-We provide the `mock` feature with the SAFE API for faster app development experience and a safe space to perform test operations.
+We provide the `mock` feature with the Safe API for faster app development experience and a safe space to perform test operations.

-When the `mock` feature is used, a local MockVault file is generated which simulates the network operations used to store and retrieve data.
-The app will then interface with this file rather than the live SAFE Network.
+When the `mock` feature is used, a local MockNode file is generated which simulates the network operations used to store and retrieve data.
+The app will then interface with this file rather than the live Safe Network.
 To set up and use a mock network:

 **1. Build conditional compilation symbols**